 €2,383 million of the miscellaneous other assets comprise the compensatory payments for our early exit from the lignite business awarded by the German government, which are recognised at present value (previous year: €2,600 million).
 The compensatory payments are currently under review by the EU Commission for compliance with state aid law.

-2 Combined review of operations 3 Responsibility statement 4 Consolidated financial statements Notes 5 Further information
+- 2 Combined review of operations

+- 3 Responsibility statement

+- Consolidated financial statements

+Notes

 (16) Deferred taxes